iblazhko/docker-dotnetcore-demo/README.md

       mongodb:
         image: mongo:latest
         ports:
           - "27017:27017"

-Note that MongoDb .NET drive is compatible with `netstandard1.5` or higher.
+Note that MongoDb .NET driver is compatible with `netstandard1.5` or higher.
 Check `TargetFramework` in project files to make sure that they meet this requirement: